muratovdias/muratovdias/README.md

 ### Hi there 👋

 I'm student of Eurasian National University 👨‍🎓, also currently i'm study in [alem](https://alem.school) 👨‍💻.
-- 🌱 I’m currently learning Go.
+- 🌱 I’m currently learning Golang.
 - ⚡ Fun fact: I played football about 9 years.
 I really like to ride horses.
 <!--
 **muratovdias/muratovdias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.